algolia/algoliasearch-magento/README.md

 #### Cron disabled (for small instance only)

-Every indexing job (global reindexing, update of products, deletion of products, update of categories, ...) will happen synchronously.
+Every indexing job (global reindexing, update of products, deletion of products, update of categories, ...) will happen synchronously. **Be careful this can cause php timeout**.

 ### Catalog search Index